 Traditional Sunday food, this dish originated in the north of Portugal, near Vinhais.

-Traditionally it’s cooked with red beans and, as well as the meat, sausages and cabbage are a must.
-Serve with white rice or oven rice.
+It is traditionally cooked with red beans and, in addition to the meat, sausages and cabbage.
+It is served with white rice or oven rice.

 - O Nordeste Transmontano, R. da Rasa 834, Vila Nova de Gaia;